ESMCI/cime/doc/source/users_guide/testing.rst

    _D        XML variable DEBUG set to "TRUE"

-   _E        USE_ESMF_LIB set to "TRUE"

    _I        Marker to distinguish tests with same name - ignored.

-   _IOP      Turns on pnetcdf for the PIO backend.

    _Lo#      Run length set by o (STOP_OPTION) and # (STOP_N).
               | o = {"y":"nyears", "m":"nmonths",  "d":"ndays",